Skip to main content

 ],

-The context.obtain() method behaves similarly to dataset request on the UI or via REST - if the requested dataset is in stock, it's returned immediately, otherwise it is requested ad-hoc to the corresponding generator or orchestrator.
+The context.request() method behaves similarly to dataset request on the UI or via REST - if the requested dataset is in stock, it's returned immediately, otherwise it is requested ad-hoc to the corresponding generator or orchestrator.
 Orchestrators can obtain data from other orchestrators, making it easy to compose complex datasets using simple native code.

 When creating orchestrators, sixpack uses webpack to bundle the orchestrator code and runs it in a sandboxed environment.